sealingtech/EDCOP-ELASTICSEARCH/README.md

 ## Node Selector

 This value tells Kubernetes which hosts the statefulsets should be deployed to by using labels given to the hosts.
 Hosts without the defined label will not receive pods.
+Client pods will only deploy to nodes labeled 'data=true' while the master pod will only deploy to the node labeled 'infrastructure=true'.

 ```
 nodeSelector:
-  client: worker
+  client: data
-  master: master
+  master: infrastructure
 ```

 To find out what labels your hosts have, please use the following:
 ```
 # kubectl get nodes --show-labels
 NAME		STATUS		ROLES		AGE		VERSION		LABELS
-master 		Ready		master		1d		v1.10.0		...,nodetype=master
+master 		Ready		master		1d		v1.10.0		...,infrastructure=true
-minion-1	Ready		<none>		1d		v1.10.0		...,nodetype=minion
+minion-1	Ready		<none>		1d		v1.10.0		...,data=true
-minion-2	Ready		<none>		1d		v1.10.0		...,nodetype=minion
+minion-2	Ready		<none>		1d		v1.10.0		...,data=true
 ```

 ## Elasticsearch Configuration